grace-anderson/password-generator/README.md

 # Password Generator

 ## Purpose
 The password generator is a tool for generating a secure password.
-Longer passwords created from multiple chachter types provide greater security and thus greater protection to sensitive data.
+Longer passwords created from multiple character types provide greater security and thus greater protection of sensitive data.

-The password generator gives you control over password length and the character types that comprise the password text.
+The password generator gives you control over password length and the character types used to create the password text.

 ## Usage
 Use the Password Generator to generate a password by choosing